abmckeon/project1.github.io/README.md

         the amount of fat a recipe had and the number of calories in that recipe.
 Also interested was the lack of a relationship between protein and carbs.
-I would have thought that relationship would be at least a bit stonger than it was.
-This information can be very informative to individuals wanting to understand the macronutrient breakdown commonly found in Greek recipes.
+I would have thought that relationship would be at least a bit stronger than it was.
+This information can be very informative to individuals wanting to better understand the macronutrient breakdown commonly found in Greek recipes.
+The functions in this documentation can also be easily modified by users wanting to learn about different parameters related to recipes than what I used in the current document.